EYFS Statement of Intent

 - Suggesting home learning opportunities with information about what has been taught, allowing parents to build on their child’s school experiences, at home.
 Signposting useful sources and resources to support key areas of learning.

 In Reception, the children have a English whole class taught session 4 times a week and a daily Phonics session each morning.
 Each child receives an adult led English activity weekly.

 At Glenmere, we use a systematic approach to the teaching of synthetic phonics to enable children to develop secure reading and spelling skills.
 It is proven that high quality phonics teaching is the best route for children to become fluent and independent readers.
-The Glenmere phonics sequence follows the teaching progression of the publication of Letters and Sounds (2007).
-In Reception, sounds and words are introduced to the children each day in an engaging way.
+Through the teaching of phonics, children are taught the essential skills needed for reading.
+At Glenmere, we use Rocket Phonics as a systematic synthetic phonics programme.
+All teaching and materials are used to support the teaching within these lessons.
+All pupils are provided with fully decodable books and these are introduced when all the grapheme phoneme correspondences have been taught.
 The phonics sounds are constantly revisited to embed over the year and there are a range of opportunities for children to apply their phonics knowledge through group activities and continuous provision.